akmn35/new.dist/README.md

 #> [1] 0.2056491
 ```

-`pgld` Distribution function for the Gamma-Lomax Distribution with shape
+`pgld` Distribution function for the Gamma-Lomax distribution with shape
 (a, alpha) and scale (beta) parameters.

 ``` r